anishathalye/chroniton/README.md

 Located in `examples/software/`.

 - `mul64`: an expository example, a program that multiplies two 64-bit numbers together on a RISC-V processor.
 - `branch-padding`: a program that demonstrates branching with padding for overall constant-time behavior.
-The padding is tuned for the PicoRV32, so it'll verify against that, but when run on the biRISC-V, it will not have constant-time behavior (which is caught by Chroniton).
+The padding is tuned for the PicoRV32 (and also happens to run in constant time on the Ibex), so it'll verify against that, but when run on the biRISC-V, it will not have constant-time behavior (which is caught by Chroniton).
 - [`ed25519`](https://github.com/orlp/ed25519/commit/b1f19fab4aebe607805620d25a5e42566ce46a0e): an off-the-shelf C implementation of Ed25519 signatures, along with some driver code.
 This runs on the RISC-V processors.
 - `wadd`: an expository example, a program that adds two 256-bit numbers together using the `bn.add` instruction on the OTBN.
 - [`x25519`](https://github.com/lowRISC/opentitan/blob/e1d873a8f9fb349de8f312c9d7aae7b140c6615c/sw/otbn/crypto/x25519.s): an off-the-shelf OTBN assembly implementation of X25519 key exchange, along with some driver code.